irfanghapar/Javascript-Programming/README.md

-# What you should know about this repository
+# What You Should Know About This Repository

 This branch of the repo contains code for all sections of what we should know to develop in Javascript.
 I have created this from what I have learned.